 This is probably where the biggest difference lies between recipes.
-Some prefer a higher spinach ratio, while others, like me, prefer an almost equal amounts of the the two.
+Some prefer a higher spinach ratio, while others, like me, prefer an almost equal amount of the two.
 My advice is to follow the recipe here, and then play with it!

 Type of Spinach